 Other standout features of this design include a headphone jack for playback and 27-hour battery life.
 The external microphone input appeals to users who want more control over their recordings.
 When using the unit’s onboard stereo microphones, users have the option to toggle between normal stereo, wide-field, and focused recording modes.
 When it’s time to transfer files to the computer, this voice recorder has its own USB connector that pops out and retracts with a simple switch.

 In giving this voice recorder a streamlined design and minimalist control panel, Sony has made some compromises when it comes to user-friendliness.
 Navigating the menu system requires a variety of button presses and toggles via the front-panel arrow keys.
 Complex features such as file and folder management and pitch control, for example, are accessible through the device’s controls, but require a bit of tinkering around to learn.
 Additionally, the bright and easy-to-read screen on this device can’t be turned off or dimmed, making it potentially disruptive when recording in dark environments.

-Best digital voice recorder: Zoom H1n Portable Recorder
+Best digital: Zoom H1n Portable Recorder

 Why it made the cut: The H1n is a rugged portable recorder built by an industry-leading audio company that features easy controls and 90-degree stereo recording.